TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 The following list is not a requirement to utilize the PHP-based rendering, but follows "best practice" to make the most of your documentation project.
-One of the biggest benefit is, that it simplifies finding :ref:`errors <h2document:migrate-possible-errors>` in your reST syntax.
+One of the biggest benefits is, that this simplifies finding :ref:`errors <h2document:migrate-possible-errors>` in your reST syntax.
 The :file:`Makefile` helps you to launch the local rendering described in :ref:`here <rendering-docs>`.
 You create the :file:`Makefile` in order to register the command shortcuts that you